Hurricane Ian set to make landfall in South Carolina

 Considerable flooding will be possible in coastal and northeast South Carolina, and across portions of North Carolina and southwest Virginia on Friday, the NHC said in its latest advisory.

-At 5 a.m.
-Friday, the storm was about 145 miles south-southeast of Charleston, packing maximum sustained winds of 85 mph.
-It was moving north-northeast at 9 mph, with hurricane-force winds extending outward up to 70 miles from the storm’s center and tropical-storm-force winds extending outward up to 485
+At 11 a.m.
+Friday, the storm was about 60 miles east-southeast of Charleston, packing maximum sustained winds of 85 mph.
+It was moving north at 14 mph, with hurricane-force winds extending outward up to 70 miles from the storm’s center and tropical-storm-force winds extending outward up to 275

 miles.